dmlux/flexible-panel/README.md

 ## Examples
 In this section we will give a few examples on how the Flexible-Panel view can be customized and configured.

+The following example will become a simple command log for IDE like packages:
 ```coffeescript
   consumeFlexiblePanels: (flexiblePanelsManager) ->
     # specify the columns for the flexible panel view